Payroll Business Valuation

 Payroll Services Business Valuation Calculator & Exit Planning Built for Payroll Company Owners

-Payroll companies with 95%+ client retention and diversified service platforms trade at 7x-14x EBITDA.
-YourExitValue tracks the retention, revenue per client, and technology metrics buyers use to price acquisitions.
+Payroll services with 95%+ client retention, growing ARPU, and modern platforms trade at 4x-8x SDE and 7x-14x EBITDA.
+YourExitValue tracks retention, per-client revenue growth, and technology infrastructure buyers use to price acquisitions.

 Free Payroll Services Valuation Calculator